inspectorr/fisheye_nodes_cluster/README.md

 - recognize text then generate images on it

 Other notes
-- all photos must be resized to square with fields then back
-- we need stepping system in MLBackend class for runners like 3

 Runners current state notes
 - 1 - cartoonizer. slow, ok